Yangians and quantum loop algebras: Geometric solution for

 A proof similar to that of Lemmas \ref{le:AB} and \ref{le:C} yields the following \begin{enumerate} \item $\Phi$ is compatible with the relation (QL4-gl) if, and only if (A) and (B) hold. \item $\Phi$ is compatible with the relation (QL3-gl) if, and only if (C0)--(C2) hold. \end{enumerate}

 By virtue of condition (C0), $\Phi$ is compatible with the the $q$--Serre relations (QL5-gl) whenever $|i-i'|>1$.
 We therefore need only consider the case $|i-i'|=1$.
-We shall in fact restrict to $i'=i+1$ since the case $i'=i-1$ is dealt with similarly. \comment{write out the proof for $i'=i\pm 1$.}
+We shall in fact restrict to $i'=i+1$ since the case $i'=i-1$ is dealt with similarly.

 The essential ingredient is the following analogue of Lemma \ref{app-lem: symmetric}.
 We leave it to the reader to carry out the construction of the auxiliary algebra $\ol{Y}$ (see $\S$ \ref{app-sec: auxiliary}), the operators $\ol{\sigma}_{i,(1)},\ol{\sigma}_{i,(2)}$ and $\ol{\sigma}_{i'}$ on $\ol{Y}_{2\alpha_i+\alpha_{i'}}$ ($\S$ \ref{app-sec: shift}) and the map $p_{ii'}:\ol{Y}_{2\alpha_i+\alpha_{i'}} \rightarrow \Yhgl{n}$.